helgoboss/helgobox/doc/user-guide.md

         - **Virtual:** Targets that invoke virtual control elements.
 This source category is available for controller mappings only.
     - **Right dropdown:** Lets you choose a target type within that category.

 ##### Category "REAPER"

 All REAPER targets additionally have this:

 - **Value:** Reflects the current value of this mapping target and lets you change it.
+    - If the target can't be resolved at the moment, it will show "Target currently inactive!".

 Targets that need a track, FX, FX parameter or send/receive have dropdowns that let you choose how you want to address these objects.
 Let's call them *object selectors*.
 Here's an explanation of commonly available